 Congrats!
-You’ve landed a new client.
-How should you structure the relationship?
+You’ve identified a new interactive project opportunity.
+How should you structure the relationship with the prospective client?
 We see two possible approaches.

-Your client has no knowledge that the interactive experience you deliver has "Intuiface inside".
+Your client has no knowledge that the interactive experience you're delivering has "Intuiface inside".
 You believe it is in your business interest to not disclose how interactive content is created.

 You inform your client that the interactive experience is Intuiface-based.
 Further, you encourage your client’s use of Intuiface as a supplement to your own usage.

 The first approach is classic.
 It’s old school.
 You’re probably doing it today.
 The advantage – not to put a fine point on it – is that you can lock in the client.
 Your work is proprietary so there’s no way for the client to move on.
 They need you.

 The second approach is gutsy.
 It’s foreign.
 Why take the risk?
 There are plenty of reasons:

 Think about it.
 If your only advantage is Intuiface, if you are not providing value beyond its use, you’ve got far bigger concerns than whether you should take the Open Door approach.
 Ideation, content creation, execution -> this is where you make a difference.